andreszlima/transit-efficiency-analysis/README.md

 ## Future Work

 - [ ] Add weather data to the database to see how it affects bus timeliness.
+- [ ] Add holidays to the database to see how it affects bus timeliness.
+- [ ] Create a machine learning model to predict bus timeliness.

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE.md).